 Neuraminic acid, or sialic acid as it was first called, is a monosaccharide with nine carbons.
 It has a negative electric charge which gives compounds containing it a negative charge.
-This is useful for keeping molecules like red blood cells from getting to near to each other.
-The negative charge on the surface glycoproteins repels the red blood cell from each other or from the walls of blood vessels which also have compounds containing sialic acid.
+This is useful for keeping molecules like red blood cells from getting too near to each other.
+The negative charge on the surface glycoproteins repels the red blood cells from each other or from the walls of blood vessels which also have compounds containing sialic acid.

 Mature red blood cells have an active life for about seven days.
 White blood cells remove older red blood cells and de-sialylation of the surface proteins is one way the older cells are identified.
 Cancer cells with the ability to produce excess surface sialyation may have an increased chance to metastasize and turn up somewhere else in the body.
 [1, 3]

 Our bodies need to be healthy and well enough nourished overall to keep the whole system working.
 The neuraminic acid is produced within our cells from other chemicals in a series of membranous channels called the endoplasmic reticulum and the golgi apparatus.
 The channels have embedded enzymes along the way somewhat like an assembly line in a factory.
 We can not just eat more sialic acid in our diet and have it show up on our cell surfaces – we have to be healthy enough and well enough nourished over all in order to be able to manufacture our own supply of sialic acid.
+All of the different enzymes within the assembly line like system of the endoplasmic reticulum and Golgi apparatus would have to be present and working which would mean trace minerals such as zinc might be essential for producing neuraminic acid/sialic acid.

 Therapeutic glycoproteins are being developed and the problem of just the right amount of sialylation is one of the hurdles being studied.
 In addition to the negative charge sialic acid tends to stabilize and stiffen the protein portion of the glyco-compound.
 The proteins that line vessels were described to be somewhat like bottle-brushes; the protein being somewhat like the sturdy wire handle of the brush and with the negatively charged sialic acid acting as bristles that electrically repel other molecules of sialic acid.